javierarce/javier.computer/_includes/about.md

 Hi, stranger!
 Welcome to [my](/me) little computer on the net!

-This website contains a wiki, several blog posts, a collection of silly songs, a pun, a hidden passage to another dimension, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a coin, a yellow bird, a photo of your turtle, a turtle.
+This website contains a wiki, several blog posts, a collection of silly songs, a pun, a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a mirror, a coin, a yellow bird, a photo of your turtle, a turtle.

-I get sad when I spend my time consuming instead of making things.
+I get sad when I only spend my time consuming instead of making things.
 This website is my attempt to spend more time thinking, documenting, and making.

-If you like what you see here, why don't you [let me know](https://mail.javier.computer)?
+If you like what you are reading, add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.

+And if you need to contact me and tell me something incredible, [use this link](https://mail.javier.computer).

 ### Content